ARa2of/PV-BESS-Analysis-Tool/README.md

 v1.1 Added "FB" that represents fixed component of the BESS prices which is not affected by the annual declining rate in BESS prices (01/2021). v1.2 An option to discharge the battery starting from the end of low tariff period (02/2021).
 Copyright @ 2021
+v1.3 fix bugs and added Pattern Search as one of the optimizers - require Global Optimization Toolbox in Matlab v1.4 fix bugs associated with Data Resolution v1.5 added Grey Wolf Optimizer (GWO) as one of the optimizers